joranquinten/photo-gallery/README.md

 `npm i`

-This app is dependant on [Contentful](https://www.contentful.com/) as a CMS.
-Make sure you set the keys in the _.ENV_ file.
-For more information, read through the related article.
+This app is dependant on [Contentful](https://www.contentful.com/) as a CMS. **Make sure you set the keys in the *.ENV* file!** For more information, read through the related article.

 After you've set up contentful, you should be able to start the application with the following command: